BURNS: Wheatgrass extract rapidly heals boiling water burns

 An accidental burn at work

-A young waitress ran in to my surgery screaming with pain.
-She had just spilled boiling hot soup over her hand while working at a nearby restaurant.
+A young waitress ran screaming in to my surgery having just spilled boiling hot soup over her hand.

-The burn looked serious.
-A large area of her palm was bright red, swollen and already beginning to blister.
-I immediately sprayed some wheatgrass extract over the area and applied a non-adherent dressing.
+It was severe and had burnt a large area of her palm, which was bright red, swollen and already beginning to blister.
+I immediately sprayed wheatgrass extract over the affected area, then applied a protective dressing.

-Under normal circumstances, (i.e. without wheatgrass extract) it would most likely take at least two or three weeks to get her skin healed sufficiently for her to be able to return to work.
-Also, because burns are prone to infection, she would need regular follow-up, daily dressings, wound debridement, pain control (which is always a difficult challenge), and antibiotic cover.
-Additional social complications such as approaching university examinations, likely eviction for unpaid rent and loss of her job, made matters worse.
+Under normal circumstances, (i.e. without using my wheatgrass extract) it would have taken at least two or three weeks for her skin healed well enough for her to return to work.
+Also, because burns are prone to infection, she would need regular follow-up, daily dressings, wound debridement, pain control (which is always a difficult challenge), and likely antibiotic cover.
+Other issues such as approach of university examinations, potential eviction for unpaid rent and possibility losing her job, made matters worse.
+Also, her employer would have to find and train another waitress.

-Had I taken the "standard" medical approach and applied silver sulfadiazine, (a type of antibiotic used widely for burns) there would not only be risk of wound infection and allergic reaction, it would do nothing for her pain.
+Had I used the "standard" medical use of applying silver sulfadiazine, (a type of antibiotic used widely for burns) there would not only be risk of wound infection and allergic reactions, it would likely do little to ease her pain.

-Having used wheatgrass extract many times for relieving pain and healing second degree burns, I was quietly confident the young lady's burn would heal quickly and she would return to work sooner than later.
+Having used it many times for relieving pain and healing second degree burns, I was confident the young lady's burn would heal quickly so she could likely return to work the next day.

-Instead of cooling her hand in cold water, (the wrong way to treat burns), I sprayed a little wheatgrass extract over the burn then covered it with a protective bandage.
-The secret to healing second-degree burns is to maintain blood flow to the burn area.
-Cold water actually inhibits the healing process and should not be used.
+So, instead of cooling her hand in cold water, I sprayed a little wheatgrass extract over the burn then covered it with a protective bandage to help retain blood flow to the burn affected area.
+(Cold water inhibits or slows the healing process and should not be used.)

 "I don't think so." she said, shaking her head.

-I prescribed a strong pain killer (which was not used) and asked her to return for review the next morning, which she did - minus the bandage.
-Her pain had eased completely by midnight and she slept well.
-She had a full range of pain-free movement of the hand and fingers, and there was no sign of blistering, tenderness to the touch or broken skin.
+I prescribed a strong pain killer (which she didn't use) and arranged to review her the next day, which she did - minus the bandage!
+In fact by midnight, her pain had completely ceased, and she slept well.
+She also had a full range of pain-free movements of the hand and fingers, and there was no sign of blistering, tenderness to the touch or broken skin.

 She returned to work the next day.